 It’s not too late to learn: Jesus is bigger than any mistake.
 What learning is happening in your family?

 Click here for info on banner photo (not visible in readers or email).

-Water Splash by Steve Garner, who licensed this photo on Flickr under a Creative Commons License.
+Broken seedling by D. Sharon Pruitt, who licensed this photo on Flickr under a Creative Commons License.